johnteslade/azulejo/README.md

 	Alt+Super+KP5		Maximise window

-	Ctrl+Super+q		Move window to monitor on left Ctrl+Super+w		Move window to monitor on right
+	Ctrl+Super+d		Move window to monitor on left Ctrl+Super+f		Move window to monitor on right

 	Ctrl+Super+a		Move window to monitor on left and maximise Ctrl+Super+s		Move window to monitor on right and maximise